YoussefMadkour/Real-Time-Crypto-Deposit-System-C/README.md

 ## Testing the System

-1. Create a user and add a wallet address
+1. Create a user with first name, last name, and email, then add a wallet address
 2. Get some Sepolia test ETH from a faucet (e.g., [sepoliafaucet.com](https://sepoliafaucet.com))
 3. Send ETH to your monitored wallet address
 4. Connect to the WebSocket endpoint to see real-time updates